Vinitkumar041196/todo-cli/README.md

 ---

 ### Supported Commands and Subcommands
-1. add
+1. add : Add a new todo.
-    - -title
+    - -title : Title of todo
-2. edit
+2. edit : Edit an existing todo
-    - -index
+    - -index : Index of todo
-    - -title
+    - -title : New title of todo
-3. toggle
+3. toggle : Toggle the completion status of a todo
-    - -index
+    - -index : Index of todo
-4. delete
+4. delete : Delete an existing todo
-    - -index
+    - -index : Index of todo
-5. list
+5. list : List all the todos as table

 ---
 ## Usage: